 The Trail of Geology - Moraine and McConnells Mill State Parks Guide (PDF) has detailed information about the glacial geology of the area.
 This driving tour brochure corresponds to numbered posts throughout the park and surrounding area.

 Slippery Rock Creek is 49 miles long and full of slippery rocks, yet is named for one exceptionally slick rock below the Armstrong Bridge.
 It is believed that an Indian trail forded the creek at a shelf of sandstone near a natural oil seep, which made the rock exceptionally slippery, and gave its name to the creek, a town, a university, a rock formation, and many local businesses.

 During the late 1800s, oil wells briefly flourished in the valley, but the oil was swiftly invaded by groundwater and the wells were abandoned.
 The oil wells drained the oil seep and the Slippery Rock is no longer covered in oil.

 The Historic Gristmill

-In 1852, Daniel Kennedy built the first gristmill on Slippery Rock Creek.
-Fire destroyed the mill so he rebuilt it in 1868.
+During 1852, Daniel Kennedy built the first gristmill on Slippery Rock Creek.
+Fire destroyed the mill, so he rebuilt it during 1868.

-Thomas McConnell bought the mill in 1875, and improved it by replacing the waterwheel with water turbines and the grinding stones with rolling mills.
-One of the first rolling mills in the country, it processed corn, oats, wheat, and buckwheat for local customers.
+Thomas McConnell bought the mill during 1875, and improved it by replacing the waterwheel with water turbines and the grinding stones with cylindrical roller mills.
+As one of the first roller mills in the country, it processed corn, oats, wheat, and buckwheat for local customers.